Effective Date: 19 October 2018

 If you purchase any Products and Services, or if are a Customer or other business contact – If you purchase any Products and Services with us or are a Customer or other business contact, or if you are an employee or agent of a Customer or business contact, we may collect your name, email address, telephone number, and other contact information in the regular course of our interaction with you.

-If you interact with third parties regarding our Products or Services – We may receive Personal Information about you from third parties, such as from Customers, websites where we advertise, business partners, and service providers.
+If you interact with third parties regarding our Products or Services – We may receive Personal Information about you from third parties, such as from Customers, websites where we advertise, business partners, and service providers (including event organisers such as BrightTALK (our webcast provider).
 Some of this information pertains to a specific individual; other information can only be linked to an access point or a device.

 If you apply for employment – If you choose to apply for an open position of employment we have designated as available, we may collect Personal Information such as your name, email address, and any other Personal Information that you may provide in conjunction with your application.
 We use this information only to consider you as a candidate for the position for which you are applying and to contact you for legitimate purposes relating to that application.